MachinePhoenix/homepage/content/_index.md

           description: |2-
               Advised by [Prof. Quanshi Zhang](http://qszhang.com/), my researches include:

-              * Theoretically derived the analytical solution for multi-step adversarial attacks, which explains the reasons behind the optimization difficulties in adversarial training.
-This is validated through experimental results.
-(AAAI 2024 accepted)

-              * Theoretically derived the two-stage dynamic interaction process of DNNs, proving that the network learning process gradually encodes interactions of varying complexity.
-This provides a theoretical foundation for understanding overfitting.
-(NeurIPS 2024 accepted)

-              * Theoretically derived and validated the robustness of concepts with different complexities.

         - title: Machine Learning and Computer Vision Intern
           company: SunnyLab, SJTU
           company_url: ''